Alex-Porter1/lets-do-that/journals/alex.md

 Was surprised to find how much I recalled when creating models, views.
 I thought after a little time away from not doing them, I would be really confused.
 But, I retained more than I realized.

+08/23/2022
+-Created a view to show the detail of an activity, update an activity and delete an activity -Created a view to get a list of categories, create, update, and delete a category -Created a view to get a list of ratings, create, update, and delete a rating

+Still trying to figure out exactly how I want to implement rating, will talk with the team more about what the best option is moving forward.

+Had a decent amount of small errors come up, but I was surprised with my ability to debug and come to solutions quickly.